BartMassey/python-fail/README.md

 In no particular order:

 * append-fail: The choice of `+=` as an append operator causes confusion.
-* expr-fail: Implicit coercions between bool and int combine badly with odd precedence rules.
+* expr-fail: Implicit conversions between boolean and integer values combine badly with odd precedence rules.
 * module-fail: Module variable scope rules are confusing, and the existence of function attributes makes them worse.
 * nil-fail: The empty list is an lvalue, with odd consequences.